Building Your Business: The Ins and Outs of Company Formation

 While branding and marketing are often used interchangeably, they're actually two very different things.
 Branding is the visual representation of your company, which should be consistent across all platforms (website, social media accounts, and so on).
 Marketing focuses on getting new customers through sales and advertising campaigns.

+To create an effective brand strategy that will work for your business long-term, it's important to understand how branding works from a psychological perspective.
 The reason why Coca-Cola's logo looks like it does has nothing to do with aesthetics; it was designed based on research into how people perceive images in their minds and associate them with certain emotions or ideas.

 In fact, many companies spend millions studying how consumers respond to different colors and shapes before deciding what kind of logo would best represent their brand identity!
 This kind of research isn't cheap but ensures that customers will remember their products when shopping around for similar products later down the road, making it an investment worth making!